Best Stocks for Inflation – 4 Companies to Beat the Market

 The fan-favorite brand is continuously improving its financials with widening margins and impressive revenue growth.

-Furthermore, the corporation is now turning to direct consumer sales, which will increase Nike’s profit margins even higher.
-In Nike’s latest earnings, direct sales increased 28% to $4.7 billion.
+Furthermore, the corporation is now turning to direct consumer sales, which should increase Nike’s profit margins.

 Nike’s consumer engagement will continue to benefit the corporation in the future.
 The company’s strong moat will allow it to expand its market share.
 Given these considerations, Nike is one of the best stocks for inflation that has proven worthy in the past.